 Table 6 What you need to do: Notes to help you: 1.
-Higher education You do not need to enter any data into this row.
-Course fees should be in respect of credit course fees bearing higher education courses or students registered for an academic credit that can be counted towards one of these qualifications.

-Table 6 What you need to do: Notes to help you: Credit is a formal, quantified recognition of learning achievement.
-Course fees should include: all tuition fees paid by students directly or by the Student Loan Company on their behalf all tuition fees paid by a sponsoring company or by an agency for students' tuition (e.g. the Department of Health for medical courses, the Department for Education for teacher training courses, the Education and Skills Funding Agency for apprenticeships).
+Higher education course fees You do not need to enter any data into this row.
+Course fees should be in respect of credit bearing higher education courses or students registered for an academic credit that can be counted towards one of these qualifications.
+Credit is a formal, quantified recognition of learning achievement.
+Course fees should include: all tuition fees paid by students directly or by the Student Loan Company on their behalf all tuition fees paid by a sponsoring company or by an agency for students' tuition (e.g. the Department of Health for medical courses, the DfE for teacher training courses, the Education and Skills Funding Agency for apprenticeships).
 Course fees should not include: any tuition fees received for students who the provider teaches on behalf of another provider as part of a subcontractual arrangement.
 These fees should be returned in Table 4 under row 4g.
 1a.
 UK-domiciled students You do not need to enter any data into this row.
 This is a sub-heading.
 1ai. to 1aviii.
 You need to enter, for each financial year, the total income for UK-domiciled higher education students.
-You must only enter the income of those students who are studying for the defined mode and level.
-Details of the split of mode and level are given in the table above.
-For each row (1ai to 1avii), you need to include the total course fees of higher education students from the UK.
-The formula in the cells in the total row (aviii) will automatically calculate total UK fees.
+You must only enter the income of those students who For each row (1ai to 1avii), you need to include the total course fees of higher education students from the UK.
+The formula in the cells in